beresfordt/Multiplayer-Game-of-Life/README.md

-The Game of LIfe, also known simply as Life, is a two-dimensional cellular automaton devised by the British mathematician John Horton Conway in 1970.
+The Game of Life, also known simply as Life, is a two-dimensional cellular automaton devised by the British mathematician John Horton Conway in 1970.
 The idea is that every cell in a square grid has one of two states, dead or alive.
 A cell can become alive if it has three neighbors, but dies if it has more than three or less than two.
 The result is a pattern of cells which mimicks how simple life forms react to isolation and overpopulation.

-This program is an impimentation of Coway's game that allows you to draw upon years of research by downloading interesting patterns from [bitstorm](http://www.bitstorm.org/gameoflife/lexicon/) and using these patterns in your game.
-Also, you can save any grid you like and us it later on in the same manner.
+This program is an implementation of Coway's game that allows you to draw upon years of research by downloading interesting patterns from [bitstorm](http://www.bitstorm.org/gameoflife/lexicon/) and using these patterns in your game.
+Also, you can save any grid you like and use it later on in the same manner.

 The world of Life has boundless shapes and patterns, each of which has its own unique evolution, behavior, and interaction with the shapes